 executive positions in major healthcare systems.

-Katy first started working with attorneys more than 39 years ago when she functioned as a liaison between staff nurses and attorneys for deposition and trial preparation.
+Katy first started working with attorneys almost 40 years ago when she functioned as a liaison between staff nurses and attorneys for deposition and trial preparation.
 She formalized those experiences by starting an independent consulting practice and later took a position as an in-house legal nurse consultant.
 As a former supervisor of LNCs, Katy has reviewed countless resumes, conducted numerous interviews, worked with hundreds of experts, and trained new LNCs to become top performers.

-Katy is a member of the American Association of Legal Nurse Consultants (AALNC) and is a Past President of its former South Florida chapter.
-She is the co-author of AALNC's online course module, Researching Medical Literature & Other Information and is the author of an article about electronic documentation in the Summer 2015 issue of the Journal of Legal Nurse Consulting.
-She was a reviewer for the third edition of Legal Nurse Consulting: Principles and Practice.
-She was a presenter at the 2012 Southeastern AALNC conference.
-Katy also contributed a chapter to the book, Path to Legal Nurse Consulting: The Collective Wisdom of Successful Legal Nurse Consultants.
+Katy has been a member of the American Association of Legal Nurse Consultants (AALNC) and is a Past President of its former South Florida chapter.
+She is the co-author of AALNC's online course module, Researching Medical Literature & Other Information and is the author of a chapter in the 4th edition of Legal Nurse Consulting: Principles and Practice on the same topic.
+She has also written journal articles and chapters for publications related to legal nurse consulting.